Real C.D. España: History

-1976 saw the club climb to an even higher level.
+1976 saw the club achieved greater success.
 They won the regular season championship with 38 points (15 wins in 27 matches) and only narrowly finished second to Motagua in the quadrangular (had they won, there would have been no need for a championship playoff).
 In the resulting playoff, the teams drew 0–0 in the first leg, played at Motagua's stadium in Tegucigalpa.
 Back in San Pedro Sula, the story was different.
 Real España dominated, winning the match 4–1 and clinching their third straight championship.
 It was known as "el tricampeon", and it was the first such accomplishment in the history of Honduran soccer (it would not be equalled until Olimpia managed it in the late 1990s).

 After this, international attention was descending on the club for the first time.
 Yearwood, who had starred in the 1977 FIFA World Youth Championship for Honduras, moved abroad and would spend ten years playing in Spain's La Liga.
 King Juan Carlos I of Spain bestowed the Real title on the club the following summer.
 Things were looking up.

 In 1977, the club set out in search of an unprecedented fourth consecutive title.
 They finished third in the regular season and won the quadrangular, only to bow 2–0 to Olimpia in the championship playoff.
 They reached the championship round again in 1978–79, but were once again defeated, this time by Motagua.
 Then, in 1979, disaster.
 Real España's form collapsed and they plummeted to 8th in the league.
 Worse, crosstown rivals Marathón won the championship.

-They set out to redeem this in 1980, winning the regular season championship with 14 wins in 27 matches.
-In the pentagonal round robin, though, things became complex—Olimpia, Marathón, and Real España were all tied at the top of the table, forcing a second round-robin between those three.
+They set out to remedy this in 1980, winning the regular season championship with 14 wins in 27 matches.
+In the pentagonal round robin, though, things became complex—Olimpia, Marathón, and Real España were all tied at the top of the table, forcing a second round-robin among those three.
 Real España had the chance to win the championship then and there, but after every match ended in a draw, the pentagonal title was awarded to Marathón on goal difference.
 That set up an all-San Pedro Sula championship match.

 The teams split the first two legs, forcing a decisive third playoff match.
 With all of San Pedro Sula watching in anticipation, Real brought home their fourth title by a 2–1 scoreline.
 This was the end of Real's golden era.
 Their glory side was beginning to age, and Olimpia was ascending to the dominant heights of Honduran football.
 It was not until the late 1980s that a revival would begin.